gabssnake/observablehq-docs/docs/data/files/cloud-files/microsoft-teams/microsoft-teams.md

 <figure>
   <img
-    style="border-radius:2px;box-shadow:0 4px 12px rgba(0,0,0,0.15), 0 0 0 1px rgba(0, 0, 0, 0.1);margin-left:27px;margin-bottom:40px;max-width: 60%"
+    class="screenshot"
-    src="/data/files/supported-integrations/microsoft-teams/ObsAppSearchResults.png" alt="Screenshot of the Observable app listing in Microsoft Teams.
+    src="./ObsAppSearchResults.png" alt="Screenshot of the Observable app listing in Microsoft Teams.
 The Observable logo are at the top, with the following text below: Observable brings data, context, and logic together in one place - the collaborative data canvas.
 Observable is the destination for uncovering new insights and making better data-driven decisions..."
   />
   <figcaption>The Observable app listing in Microsoft Teams.</figcaption>
 </figure>